adrn/KingKong/README.md

-# StrömeFinden
+# Kinematic Consensus
-Find the streams!
+...as a service